feo0o/dip/README.md

 # Dip

-A network tool for deal with CIDR address.
+A network tool for CIDR.